Greek Revival with Gothic Revival, Italianate elements

 Street named for Adoniram Judson, pioneer missionary trained at Andover Theological Seminary who was sent to India by American Board of Commissioners for Foreign Missions.
 Judson was later sent to Burma as representative of American Baptists.
 Road opened in the 1920s when the Leonard Wood house was moved from Bartlet Street in 1920's (Bessie Goldsmith).
 Bessie claims that Wood and the brick Brewster House were the only houses on street until early 1950's.

-This home was built on the northeast corner lot of the present Cochran Chapel at Phillips Academy.
-The house faced Bartlet St. and was located at the corner of Wheeler St. In 1900 this property was numbered #79 Bartlet and the Eaton - French house on the opposite corner was #77.
+This home was originally built on the northeast corner lot of the present Cochran Chapel at Phillips Academy.
+The house faced Bartlet St. and was located at the corner of Wheeler St. The home was sited behind the former Headmaster's residence "Samaritan House" at 2 Chapel Ave. now the site of Cochran Chapel.
+In 1900 the Parker property was numbered #79 Bartlet and the Eaton - French house on the opposite corner was #77.
 When Bartlet St. was renumbered Eaton - French House was given the number 79 Bartlet.

 Leonard & Abigail had ten children; Samuel b.
 Oct.
 26, 1800 d.
 1884, Joseph Wheeler b.
 July 30, 1802 - d.
 Nov.
 8,1827, Mary Greenleaf b.
 Oct.
 3, 1804 - , Leonard b.
 1807 - d.
 1878, Daniel Bates b.
 1809 - d.
 1892, Abigail B. b.
 1811- d.
 1883, Margarette b.
 1823 - d.
 1898, Harriette Newell b.
 1815 - d.
 1893, Sarah Abbott b.
 1817 - d.
 1836 and Sophia Walker b.
 1819 - d.
 1892.

 Joseph & Hannah Woods would have two children; Elizabeth Abby Woods b.
 March 13, 1825 and a son Joseph Wheeler Wood Jr. b.
 Nov.
 11, 1827 both in Ashburnham, MA.
 Sadly Joseph Sr. had died three days prior to his son's birth on Nov.
-8, 1847.
+8, 1827.
 He is interred in the Woods lot at the Chapel Cemetery.
-Hannah then re-married to George G. Parker Esquire of Ashburnham.
+Hannah later re-married on Dec.
+26, 1836 to George G. Parker Esquire of Ashburnham.
 Hannah and George had two children; George H. Parker b.
 1838 and Harriet T. Parker b.
 Apr.
 11, 1844.
 Joseph W. Woods Jr., died on Aug.
 1, 1844 at age 16 and was interred next to his father.
 George G. Parker died of consumption in 1852 in Ashburnham.

 In the 1855 Mass.
 State census Hannah H. W. Parker has moved to Andover and appears to be living on Main St. Harriet is now age 50 and is running a boarding house.
-Children Elizabeth Abby Woods age 30, and George H. Parker age 16 and Harriet T. Parker age 11 are with their mother.
+Children; Elizabeth Abby Woods age 30, George H. Parker age 16 and Harriet T. Parker age 11 are with their mother.
 Hannah has one domestic living in the home where she is boarding 15 male students of the Academy.
-They move to Bartlet St. in 1856.

-Son George H. enlisted in the Army during the Civil War, married when he returned on on Oct.
+Hannah's son George H. Parker enlisted in the Army during the Civil War, married when he returned on on Oct.
 8, 1868 in Fitchburg, MA to Elizabeth S. Mahon b. in Ipswich, MA daughter of Thomas & Mary W. Mahon.
-George H. Parker became a druggist in Andover.
+George H. Parker became a druggist in Andover with his store on Main Street.

 George H. Parker's wife Elizabeth S. died in June 1885 and George died in 1902 of tongue and throat cancer.
 Elizabeth A. Woods never married and sold her share of the property to her half sister Harriet P. Wilcox on Apr.
 11, 1904.
 The house was then acquired by the Trustees of Phillips Academy by 1908.

 With the re-design of the Academy campus in the 1920's the site of Samaritan House and Woods - Parker House was chosen for the new chapel building.
-Samaritan House was moved to 6 School St. and Woods - Parker house to 1 Judson Rd.
+Samaritan House was moved to 6 School St. and Parker-Woods house to 1 Judson Rd.
+The Parker-Woods house, renovated in 1914, was moved to 1 Judson Rd in 1928 and thereafter used for faculty housing.

 Robert E. Maynard- listed at 1 Judson Road in 1977